Back to jobs

 Responsibilities include but are not limited to:

-• Perform technical analysis of mechanical systems operation versus design intent and efficiency opportunities.
+• Perform technical analysis of mechanical systems operation versus design intent and identify system performance or efficiency issues

 QUALIFICATIONS

-• Strong knowledge of building automation controls and monitoring systems for mechanical systems is an emphasis.
+• Experience with building automation controls and monitoring systems

-• Experience with commissioning management tools such as CxAlloy and BIM360 and construction management tools such as Procore, Autodesk Construction Cloud, and Helix.
+• Experience with commissioning and construction management platforms such as CxAlloy, BIM360, Procore, Autodesk Construction Cloud, or Helix

 COMPENSATION